 100% Arabica is probably the most world-wildly known coffee roaster from Kyoto.
 They have 3 locations within the city and I visited the most touristy one – in Yasaka Dori（八坂通）, on the way of one of the busiest tourist district in Kyoto called Higashiyama（東山）.

-I’d heard that the cafe is always busy and has long queue.
-I was bit skeptical about this(long queue? for coffee? always?), but the rumor was absolutely true – I passed by the cafe twice, and even though it was in the morning when less busier than the afternoon, it had the queue stretches to the outside in both times.
+I’d heard that the cafe is always busy and has a long queue.
+I was a bit sceptical about this(long queue? for coffee? always?), but the rumour was absolutely true – I passed by the cafe twice, and even though it was in the morning when not as busy as the afternoon, it had the queue stretches to the outside in both times.

-So I gave up and queued, but it didn’t take that long to reach the till.
+I started queueing but it didn’t take that long to reach the till.
 The cafe was full on but 3 baristas were working together really closely as if playing a perfect unison (seriously).
-Everyone was participating the tasks – handle the till, make espresso shot, serve coffee, steam milk and pour to make perfect latte art.
+3 of them were participating the tasks – handling the till, making espresso shot, serving coffee, steaming milk and pouring to make perfect latte art.
 I had no idea how they evenly handle it.
 Very impressive.

-I ordered a piccolo latte which is my favorite menu but hadn’t had it for quite a long time since I had a last one in New Zealand.
-So I was pretty excited to have it in Japan!
+I ordered a piccolo latte.
+It’s my favourite coffee but hadn’t had it for quite a long time since I had a last one in New Zealand.
+I was pretty excited to finally have it again!
 Although It came out as slightly bigger size than I expected (6-8oz?), the taste was great.
-The espresso perfectly goes well with silky steamed milk and it’s easy to drink for everyone.
-I guess that’s one of the secret of this cafe makes so populer.
+The espresso perfectly goes well with silky steamed milk and it’s pretty easy to drink.
+I guess that’s one of the secret of this cafe makes so popular.

-In addition, It was sort of funny to witness the cafe filled with bunch mix of international people wearing pretty kimono for sightseeing and tank top and flop flap backpackers, in both not much common to spot elesewhere in Japan!
+In addition, It was sort of funny to witness the cafe filled with bunch mix of international people wearing pretty kimono for sightseeing or tank top and flop flap backpackers, in both not much common to spot elsewhere in Japan!